-From January 2012, if you are single (without dependents), in private rented housing and aged under 35 you will only be entitled to housing benefit at the same rate as you would get for renting a single room in a shared house.
+Since January 2012, if you are single (without dependents), in private rented housing and aged under 35, you are only entitled to housing benefit at the same rate as you would get for renting a single room in a shared house.

 Shared accommodation rate

 From 1 January 2012, most single young people aged under 35 are only entitled to housing benefit (also known as local housing allowance (LHA)) at what is called the 'shared accommodation rate' – the same as you can get to help pay for the cost of a single room in shared accommodation.

 Even if you rent a self-contained place of your own, this is the most you can be paid if you are single (and without dependents), aged under 35, rent from a private landlord and make a new claim.
 Find out more about this on our page on housing benefit for young people.

 Before January 2012, the shared accommodation rate only applied to people under 25.
 Changes to housing benefit rules will also affect most single people aged 25 to 34 already living in privately rented self-contained accommodation.
 Reductions in their housing benefit will result in a shortfall between the amount of benefit paid and the rent.

 The shared accommodation rate is set by local rent officers – the maximum amount is based on the cost of a single room in a shared house in an area.
 You can find out how much this is for your area by looking at the LHA calculator.

 The rules for local housing allowance don’t apply to council and housing association tenants or to people in some types of supported accommodation provided by charities, councils or housing associations – rules for housing benefit apply instead.

 If you are a care leaver, the shared accommodation rate does not apply until you are aged 22.
 Find out more about this on our page on housing benefit for young people.